A guide to the Approved Operator Scheme.

 - We visit them and audit their business at least once a year thereafter.

-Visiting car parks is a slightly more difficult proposition, as it is estimated that there are between 26-30,000 private car parking sites in the UK.
-However we work on the intelligence that we obtain from inside and outside the industry, and we will investigate any allegations of breaches of our Code of Practice.
+Our Investigations Team works to ensure compliance is maintained to the Code of Practice.
+We also work on the intelligence that we obtain from inside and outside the industry, and will investigate any allegations of breaches of our Code of Practice.

-Do you have statutory powers to regulate your members?
+Do you have statutory powers to regulate members?

 The BPA is a private membership association, and so has no statutory powers to punish operators that have broken the terms of our Code of Practice.
 However we do operate a scheme of sanctions that we apply if an operator is found to be in breach of our Code of Practice.